Openshot Video Editor Features

 Forgetting to Save Progress

-An easily frequent mistake in Openshot Video Editor Features workflows is accidental overwrites due to:
+An easily frequent mistake in Openshot Video Editor Features workflows is losing hours of work due to:

 • Lack of Backups: Always keep multiple copies or external backups.